 The Royalty, if owned by the Harborne Royalty Trust, will become a distinctive venue for the whole community.
 The vibrant range of activities offered will be extensive and there will be something to engage and entertain every week all year long.

-This will all be delivered in a magnificent art deco Grade II listed building, a former cinema, which we want to preserve for the benefit of the whole community.
+This will all be delivered in what remains of a magnificent art deco Grade II listed building, a former cinema, which we want to preserve for the benefit of the whole community.

 “Historic buildings are like a barometer of the health of a place.
 There’s a lot of pride when they are brought back into use.”
 Jess Steele, Innovation Director, Locality